fullpipe/SphinxSearchBundle/README.markdown

 About SphinxsearchBundle
 ========================
-This bundle is a fork of [timewasted/Search-SphinxsearchBundle](https://github.com/timewasted/Search-SphinxsearchBundle).
+This bundle is a fork of [verdet23/SphinxSearchBundle](https://github.com/verdet23/SphinxSearchBundle) a fork of [timewasted/Search-SphinxsearchBundle](https://github.com/timewasted/Search-SphinxsearchBundle).

 Installation: